Bret Maverick

 Bret Maverick is an American Western television series that starred James Garner in the title role, a professional poker player in the Old West.
 The series aired on NBC from December 1, 1981, to May 4, 1982.
-It is a sequel series to the 1957-1962 ABC series Maverick, as well the short-lived 1979 TV series Young Maverick, and that series' pilot, the 1978 TV movie The New Maverick, all of which starred Garner in the same role (though he appeared only briefly in Young Maverick).
+It is a sequel series to the 1957-1962 ABC series Maverick, as well as the short-lived 1979 TV series Young Maverick, and that series' pilot, the 1978 TV movie The New Maverick, all of which starred Garner in the same role (though he appeared only briefly in Young Maverick).
 In the two previous series, Bret Maverick had been a solitary rounder who travels from riverboat to saloon looking for high-stakes games.
 In this series, Maverick has settled down in Sweetwater, Arizona Territory, where he owns a ranch (The Lazy Ace) and is co-owner of the town's saloon (The Red Ox).
 However, he is still always on the lookout for his next big score, and continues to gamble and practice various con games whenever the chance arises.
-The series was developed by Gordon Dawson, and produced by Garner's company Cherokee Productions (mistakenly dubbed "Comanche Productions" on the end credits) in association with Warner Bros.
+The series was developed by Gordon Dawson, and produced by Garner's company "Comanche Productions" (a successor to his previous company, Cherokee Productions) in association with Warner Bros.
 Television.

 Series overview

 Almost two decades after the original Maverick series, and a few years after his appearance in the 1978 TV movie The New Maverick, Bret Maverick has put down roots in the frontier community of Sweetwater, Arizona Territory where he is now the silent partner of the Red Ox saloon that he won in a card game.
 Maverick's still a gambler, and is not above running various con games to help make the money he needs to keep his businesses afloat.
 Because of this, he is viewed with suspicion by many of the town's more prominent citizens, especially the town's newly appointed sheriff.

 Bret's business partner is Tom Guthrie (Ed Bruce), the town's former sheriff and co-owner of the Red Ox Saloon.
-(Actor Ed Bruce, a noted country singer, also co-wrote and performed the show's theme song.)
+Bruce, a noted country singer, also co-wrote and performed the show's theme song.
 Bret's penchant for organizing cons and money-making schemes of questionable legality means that he and ex-sheriff Guthrie are often at odds with each other, although they still remain friends.
 Also seen as series regulars are Richard Hamilton as Cy Whitaker, the aging but feisty foreman of Maverick's ranch; Ramon Bieri as prosperous local banker Elijah Crow; Darleen Carr as Mary Lou "M.L."
-Springer, the fetching owner, editor, and photographer of the local newspaper; David Knell as Rodney Catlow, M.L.'s young assistant; and John Shearin as Mitchell Dowd, the town's arrogant and ineffectual sheriff.
+Springer, the fetching owner, editor, and photographer of the local newspaper (and whose clothing and hairstyle are both very 1980s rather than 1880s); David Knell as Rodney Catlow, M.L.'s young assistant; and John Shearin as Mitchel Dowd, the town's arrogant and ineffectual sheriff who really does spell his first name with only one L.